 With tax season winding down and the start of a new season, there’s no better time to tidy up the countless financial documents and stray bank accounts.
 We’ll even give you a “starter kit” at our Family Financial Album workshop on April 25 – sign up today and bring a friend!

 Getting your financial house in order is a great exercise to complete around this time each year to get a better hold on your finances.
-While taking stock of what to keep and what to toss, don’t forget to enlist the help of your wealth manager to make sure you don’t inadvertently clean house of important documents.
+While taking stock of what to keep and what to toss, don’t forget to enlist the help of your financial advisor to make sure you don’t inadvertently clean house of important documents.

 While this can be an overwhelming task, keep these tips in mind to make it easy: